tpina/palimdromedb/README.md

 - If a string is not a palindrome it will *not* be stored and therefore won't appear in the `GET http://localhost:3000/api/palindromes` request.
 - I'm writing server logs to the console and to log files under a `./log` folder.
 - If you request for a palindrome already in the system, its timestamp gets updated.
+- As a PoC there is no need to persist the palindromes, it is OK to keep them in memory

 **Improvments**